Texas Commercial Insurance Attorney

 Since 2005, the Gulf Coast region has been slammed by two of the costliest hurricanes in U.S. history: Katrina, which exacted an estimated $110 billion in damages and Ike, which produced nearly $30 billion in losses.
-Businesses throughout Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida suffered the heaviest damages to their property, equipment and inventory.
+Then, in 2017, Hurricane Harvey hit.
+Businesses throughout Texas, Louisiana, Mississippi, Alabama, Georgia, and Florida suffered the most substantial damages to their property, equipment, and inventory.
 Attempts to collect money from their insurance have too often been met with delays in payments or denials of legitimate claims.
 Arnold & Itkin has a record of protecting the rights of business owners in their disputes with insurance companies.
-We know the unique insurance issues that businesses face and we use a nationwide network of resources and experts to obtain successful verdicts and settlements in our clients' favor.
+We know the unique insurance issues that businesses face, and we use a nationwide network of resources and experts to obtain successful verdicts and settlements in our clients' favor.

 Texas Business Property Claims

 Business property insurance ensures that your business property is covered in the event of a natural disaster or some other type of circumstance that causes damage.
 You do not want to get stuck with the bill after damages, which is precisely why you have faithfully paid for your policy.

 What happens when even though you have taken all the necessary measures